St John’s RC Primary Burnley

 2) This power applies to any member of staff at the school.
 It can also apply to people whom the Headteacher has temporarily put in charge of pupils such as unpaid volunteers or parents accompanying pupils on a school organised visit.

-3) At St John’s, if a situation requires the use of reasonable force it will usually be the Headteacher, SLT member, or pastoral team member (eg Pupil Mentor, Learning Mentor, Family Liaison Officer).
+3) At St John’s, if a situation requires the use of reasonable force it will usually be the Headteacher, SLT member, or pastoral team member (eg Pupil Mentor, Learning Mentor, Pupil and Family Support Manager).

 10.4 When can reasonable force be used?